 This is a great figure, and one of the best we have ever seen.
-We like to see hosting companies with 100% uptime, however, we can appreciate this is a mighty feat.
+Similar to DreamHost, we like to see hosting companies with 100% uptime, however, we can appreciate this is a mighty feat.
 Most leading companies are in the 99.98% to 100% range.

 User-Friendly Backend (and cPanel!)

 Lots of hosting companies have backends and control panels that are cumbersome and difficult to use.
 Also, there is a very fine line between something that is too complicated and something that is too simplistic.

 In our view, the best possible backend and control panel set up is one that uses the popular open-source software, cPanel.
 It’s basic, there are literally thousands of guides for it, and it is so easy to use.

 It has all the flexibility beginner-to-intermediate webmasters need to deploy and manage their websites.
 If you have ever used cPanel before, you will know what we mean.

 Thankfully, InMotion uses cPanel… but there is a twist.
 Instead of having a separate account management dashboard and control panel, InMotion integrates them both—cPanel is available right from within your account management dashboard.

 This makes the initial deployment and ongoing management of your account and website(s) as simple as can be.